-6 Analytical procedures
+IVA.6 Analytical procedures

-6.1 Analytical procedures for drug analysis
+IVA.6.1 Analytical procedures for drug analysis

-- 6.1.1 Laboratories shall have and follow documented analytical procedures. - 6.1.2 Laboratories shall have in place protocols for the sampling of evidence (See PART III A Sampling). - 6.1.3 Work practices shall be established to prevent contamination of evidence during analysis. - 6.1.4 Laboratories shall monitor the analytical processes using appropriate controls and traceable standards. - 6.1.5 Laboratories shall have and follow documented guidelines for the acceptance and interpretation of data. - 6.1.6 Analytical procedures shall be validated in compliance with PART IV B Validation. - 6.1.7 When analysts determine the identity of a drug in a sample, they shall employ quality assurance measures to ensure the results correspond to the exhibit.
-(See Part III B Drug Identification)
+- IVA.6.1.1 Laboratories shall have and follow documented analytical procedures. - IVA.6.1.2 Laboratories shall have in place protocols for the sampling of evidence (See PART III A Sampling). - IVA.6.1.3 Work practices shall be established to prevent contamination of evidence during analysis. - IVA.6.1.4 Laboratories shall monitor the analytical processes using appropriate blanks controls or and reference materials (see 6.3) traceable standards.
+The minimum specifications for reference materials should be defined in the validation process (PART IV B Section 2.3). - IVA.6.1.5 Laboratories shall have and follow documented guidelines for the acceptance and interpretation of data.